Today, we’re covering a common question asked by international travelers: “What’s the difference between a travel adapter and voltage converter?”

 Tavel Adapter and Voltage Converter: Why Does it Matter?

 However, certain household devices are notorious for causing overloads and burnouts.
 These include hair dryers and hair curlers.
-These are typically electrical devices that function more as small appliances.
-These devices are more sensitive and have to be plugged into the rated power supply.
+These are typically electrical devices that function more like small appliances.
+These devices are sensitive and have to be plugged into the rated power supply.
 I’ve heard horror stories of hair dryers and electrical plugs burning up because of this mismatch!

 Tips for Traveling